Mirkes/Frontiers-NN-Pruning-paper/README.md

 Datasets and codes for Frontiers NN pruning paper

-This repository contains two folders, each of which contains code and data for one dataset Derivation of explicit formulae for the first order sensitivity indicators for used type of networks is presented in file FOrmulae derivation.docx
+This repository contains two folders, each of which contains code and data for one dataset Derivation of explicit formulae for the first order sensitivity indicators for used type of networks is presented in file Formulae derivation.docx

 ### folder MNIST contains used fragment of MNIST dataset and code for work with this dataset:
 * DigitDataSetSplit.mat contains used fragment of MNIST dataset and indices for train, validation and test sets.